OSGeo/gdal/doc/source/build_hints.rst

 Currently only support for ECW SDK 3.3 and 5.5 is offered.

+For ECW SDK 5.5, ECW_ROOT or CMAKE_PREFIX_PATH should point to the directory into which there are include and lib subdirectories, typically ending with ERDAS-ECW_JPEG_2000_SDK-5.5.0/Desktop_Read-Only.

 .. option:: ECW_INCLUDE_DIR

     Path to the include directory with the ``NCSECWClient.h`` header file.